couldbelimatt/dots/README.md

 > i fixed the dual cpu & ram on polybar ignore that lmao

 ## Introduction
-This is my first time setting up a WM without using a preconfigured rice, lol \
+This is my first time setting up a WM without using a preconfigured rice, lol. \
 Things are bound to be written poorly or broken but oh well.

+I may end up adding or fixing stuff for a while until life catches up with me again.

 ## Packages
 ``` yay -S picom rofi polybar fastfetch feh xfce4-screenshooter rofi-powermenu ```